-There are five grains, and five grains only, that, according to Jewish law, can ferment and become hametz.
+There are five grains, and five grains only, that, according to Jewish law, can ferment and become hametz (any food that is leavened or has a leavening agent).
 These are wheat, barley, spelt (also known as farro), oats, and rye.
 These are also the only grains that can be made into matzah.
 Traditional Jewish law forbids eating, owning, or deriving benefit from these five grains in any amount and in any form throughout the holiday (other than when they are baked into matzah).

 Although the earliest mention of the custom to prohibit kitniyot dates from the 13th century, the discussion concerning their use goes back to Tannaitic times.
 The second century Rabbi Johanan ben Nuri considered rice and millet to be close enough to the five grains that one could use them for matzah:

 “Our [which defines the five grains that can leaven and can therefore be used for matzah] disagrees with R. Johanan b.
 Nuri, who holds: Rice is a species of grain, and one is punishable for [eating it in] its leavened state.
 For it was taught: R. Johanan b.
 Nuri prohibits rice and millet, because it is close to leaven” (Bavli im 35a).